 If your organization operates in more than one EU member state, determine who will be your lead data protection supervisory authority.

-The EU Data Protection Regulation (GDPR) is the most important change in data privacy regulation in over 20 years.
-GDPR has increased the awareness for EU data privacy and greater compliance throughout the life-cycle of data; and there will be changes once the finalize regulation is complete.
-If you have not started the process, start today.
-May 25, 2018 is less than 178 days away, and the clock is ticking.
+The EU Data Protection Regulation (GDPR) is the most important change in data privacy regulation in over 30 years.
+GDPR has increased the awareness of EU data privacy and greater compliance throughout the life-cycle of data.
 Are you ready?

 Disclaimer: The information contained within this portal does in no way constitute legal advice.
 Any person who intends to rely upon or use the information contained herein in any way is solely responsible for independently verifying the information and obtaining independent expert advice if required.